A divorced mother writes to Dr. Cale with the following question about her disrespectful teenager:

 “It’s mother’s day, and I awaken to my 13-year-old daughter who doesn’t even grunt at me.
 I am worried.
 My daughter does nothing around the house and shows no appreciation for anything I do.
 I am divorced, spend most of my money trying to provide for her and she only seems to abuse me and walk away.
 It makes me sad…particularly on mother’s day.
 Is there anything I can do to make a difference!”

-There are many parents who can relate to your struggles.
+Many parents can relate to your struggles.
 The teenage years are often difficult, and the confusion of today’s teenagers is often more pronounced on special occasions and holidays than at other times of the year.

 But don’t give up hope!
 There are two reasons for optimism.
 First, you can change the way that you are responding to her unhappiness and disrespect, and that change can influence her behavior toward you.
 Secondly, she will only be a teenager for so long…and often (not always) maturity is curative in and of itself.

 However, let me focus on what you can do differently to encourage a change on her part.
 You have offered several important hints to how your good intentions may have contributed to a teenager who sounds a bit spoiled, overindulged, and ungrateful.

 First, in many divorce situations, and in many intact families where both parents are working, it is not uncommon for parents to go overboard in trying to give their child everything she wants.
 This is a major mistake.